 Essential Ingredients

-- Binding agents: 1 cup breadcrumbs (or gluten-free alternative), 2 large eggs
+- Binding agents: 1 cup breadcrumbs (or gluten-free oats), 2 large eggs

-- Flavors and seasonings: 1 medium onion (finely chopped), 2 cloves garlic (minced), Worcestershire sauce (2 tablespoons), ketchup (1/4 cup plus more for glazing), salt and pepper (to taste)
+- Flavors and seasonings: 1 medium onion (finely chopped), 2 cloves garlic (minced), 2 tablespoon Worcestershire sauce, ¼ cup ketchup (plus extra for glaze), salt and pepper to taste

 Optional Add-ins for Flavor Variety

-- Herbs and spices: Fresh parsley, thyme, or paprika can elevate the flavor profile.
+- Herbs and spices: Fresh parsley, thyme, rosemary, paprika, or cumin

 Detailed Chicken Meatloaf Recipe